Taxila: Etymology

 In ancient times, Taxila was known as Takṣaśilā in Sanskrit (per IAST) and as Takkhasilā in Pali.
 The city's Sanskrit name translates to "City of Cut Stone" or "Rock of Taksha" in reference to a story in the Ramayana that states that the city was founded by Bharata, the younger brother of the Hindu deity Rama, and named in honour of Bharata's son, Taksha.

 The city's modern name, however, is derived from the ancient Greek rendering noted in Ptolemy's Geography.
 The Greek-language transcription of Taxila became universally favoured over time, and both the Sanskrit and Pali names fell out of use.

 Faxian, a Chinese Buddhist pilgrim who visited the city via the Silk Road, had given its name's meaning as "cut-off head".
-With the help of a Jataka, he had interpreted it to be the place where Buddha—in his previous birth as Pusa or Chandaprabha—cut off his head to feed a hungry lion.
-This tradition still persists with the area in front of Sirkap (also meaning "cut-off head"), which was known in the 19th century as Babur Khana ('House of Tiger'), alluding to the place where Buddha offered his head.
+With the help of a Jataka, he had interpreted it to be the place where Gautama Buddha—during a previous birth as Pusa or Chandaprabha—cut off his head to feed a hungry lion.
+This tradition still persists with the area in front of Sirkap (also meaning "cut-off head"), which was known in the 19th century as Babur Khana ('House of Tiger'), alluding to the place where Gautama Buddha had offered his head.
 In addition, a hill range to south of the Taxila Valley is called Margala (lit. 'cut-off throat').